Skip to Content

 Car vibrations can be annoying and even unsafe.
 They may occur during turning or braking.
 The intensity of these vibrations may increase as you accelerate.
 If you experience these vibrations while driving, it is likely your car is experiencing tire or rim damage.
 If you’ve noticed your car shaking while driving, take the time to diagnose and fix the problem.

-READ ALSO: How Many Gallons Does a Semi Truck Hold?
+READ ALSO: How Much to Have a Food Truck Caterer?

 The first step in determining the source of the vibrations is to check the engine.
 Depending on the type of engine, a shake or rumble can be indicative of a problem.
 It is important to check for oil or fuel leaks.
 In some cases, a clogged fuel filter or old spark plugs are the cause.
 Fortunately, these are simple fixes that you can do yourself at home.